Icinga/icinga-powershell-framework/doc/installation/02-Manual-Installation.md

-Install the framework manually
+# Install the Framework manually
-===

 To install the module manually we will at first fetch information on where we can actually install the module into.
 PowerShell provides some default directories, which can however also extended manually.

-Getting Started
+## Getting Started
----

 To do this, we can run the following command within PowerShell